dynowp/WordPress-Shipping-Price-Modifier/readme.txt

 The plugin has been tested with WooCommerce version 8.4.0.
 We always recommend using the latest version of WooCommerce to ensure the best compatibility.

 == Changelog ==

+= 1.0.1 =
+- Added translation for Brazilian Portuguese.

 = 1.0.0 =
 - Initial release of the plugin.